g-farrow/message-batch-profiling/README.md

   * AWS_SECRET_ACCESS_KEY
 * Create a new commit on the master branch (make a dummy change to the README for example) - this will trigger the Github actions pipeline and deploy the stack.

+# Running the tests
+To run the tests you can use AWS Lambda's in-built "Test Events" functionality.
+Setup tests against each of the deployed Lambda Functions: